-6.1.
-Network Function Virtualisation Infrastructure as a Service (NFVIaaS)
+6.2 Network Function Virtualisation Infrastructure as a Service (NFVIaaS)

-Network Functions Virtualization Infrastructure (NFVI) is the foundation platform for Network Function Virtualisation (NFV) framework that contains the totality of hardware devices, operating system(s), hypervisors and other virtualization tools, virtual compute, virtual storage and virtual network elements that are used to instantiate virtual network functions.
+- 6.2.1 Network Functions Virtualization Infrastructure (NFVI) is the foundation platform for Network Function Virtualisation (NFV) framework that contains the totality of hardware devices, operating system(s), hypervisors and other virtualization tools, virtual compute, virtual storage and virtual network elements that are used to instantiate virtual network functions.
 VIM is the resource management component of the NFVI.
 Network Function Virtualization (NFV) is a network architecture concept that uses the technologies of IT virtualization to virtualise entire classes of network node functions into building blocks that may connect, or chain together, to create communication services.
 The NFV framework may support either centralized or distributed architecture/environment depending on the use cases.
 The NFV infrastructure can span several locations.
 Network Functions Virtualization Infrastructure (NFVI) is the totality of all hardware and software components that build the environment where VNFs are deployed.
-The network providing connectivity within and between locations is considered as part of the NFV Infrastructure (NFVI).

-The NFVI encompasses all hardware (compute, memory, storage), networking and software capabilities necessary to deliver a common platform that can support multiple use cases including network infrastructure workloads, such as mobile core and enterprise customer workloads such as firewalling or Wi-Fi control functions.
+The network providing connectivity within and between locations is considered as part of the NFV Infrastructure (NFVI). - 6.2.2 The NFVI encompasses all hardware (compute, memory, storage), networking and software capabilities necessary to deliver a common platform that can support multiple use cases including network infrastructure workloads, such as mobile core and enterprise customer workloads such as firewalling or Wi-Fi control functions.
 NFVI capabilities must be agnostic to the underlying physical compute, storage and networking hardware requirements, types and vendor.
-The NFVI software must provide a consistent network virtualization and virtual hosting environment, which exposes a common northbound and southbound management layer that is independent of the underlying hardware or VNFs that are being supported.

-NFVI was defined by ETSI to contain Hypervisor domain, Compute domain and Network domain.
+The NFVI software must provide a consistent network virtualization and virtual hosting environment, which exposes a common northbound and southbound management layer that is independent of the underlying hardware or VNFs that are being supported. - 6.2.3 NFVI can also be defined to contain Hypervisor domain, Compute domain and Network domain as shown below.